 Dean's arms wrapped around Sam, pulling him across the bench seat as he gasped, body tense, and dragged him to the bright white lights of the hospital entrance.

-He wasn't letting go and as Sam blocked out the sound with his own rushing blood he felt Dean's heart race and his brothers wide and worried green eyes staring into him as he fell back, more faces appearing and he felt the world shift as he was wheeled away.
+He wasn't letting go and as Sam blocked out the sound with his own rushing blood he felt Dean's heart race and his brothers wide and worried green eyes staring into him as he fell back, more faces appearing and then he felt the world shift as he was wheeled away.

-Dean jogged after them, the army of doctors carting his brother off, shouting orders and cutting away his shirts.
+Dean jogged after them, the army of doctors carting his brother off, shouting orders and cutting away his torn shirts.

 Dean followed them to the doorway as he saw Sam's arm roll limply off the gurney and his hand open.